This page contains links, for which I may earn a commission if you make future purchases.

 Then you have to edit all of those photos and videos.
 Plus, you have to write the recipe along with a blog post to accompany the recipe.
 You have to make sure the SEO is good and that the social media promotion is all set.

-If there are weeks where you just need a break from content creation, I have a solution you may be interested in – private label rights (PLR) content.
+If there are weeks where you just need a break from content creation, consider supplementing with private label rights (PLR) content.
 Essentially, you can purchase the rights to publish recipes that someone else developed.
 Other people can also purchase the rights to use that recipe.

 Are PLR Recipes Unique?

 You can make the recipe your own though.
 Write a unique intro.
 Re-write the directions in your own words.
-Crop and edit the images.
-I wrote a whole how to use PLR content article to help you get started.
+Crop and edit the images, or re-make the recipe and add more images.
+Read this how to use PLR content article to help you get started.

 Where to Buy PLR Recipes for Your Food Blog

-With a $15 RPM, that’s only 157 pageviews you need to get on the lifetime of the post to get a return on your investment.
-I typically get at least that many in the first few months on my blog, so any pageviews after that are profit.
-And if there are affiliate links in the post, then you should also be making money there.
+With a $10 RPM, that’s only 312 pageviews you need to get on the lifetime of the blog post to get a return on your investment.
+If you have a $15 RPM, that number drops to 208.
+Any pageviews after that are profit and if there are affiliate links in the post, you may make money there as well.

-While you’re over at KitchenBloggers checking out the Bite Sized Bundles, make sure to pick up these PLR freebies:
+While you’re checking out Bite Sized Bundles, make sure to pick up these PLR recipe freebies:

 - Taste Test 3 Recipes with 12 Photos